Koros0111/exeCute/readme.md

           ON THE TERMINAL
               exeCute [filePath]

-WINDOWS DISCS
-       - If you open any disc image with vDisc, any Windows program will  rec‐ ognize it as an optical disc inserted on drive D.

 MS-DOS DISCS
        - If the launched program folder contains any disc images, they will be made available on drive D.